Words: Chloe Watts

 The idea of living life not to win, but to understand isn’t a new thing to McConaughey.
 The Dallas Buyers’ Club star has been a big advocate for mindfulness and meditation over the years’ and back in August, used his soothing voice to tell listeners bedtime stories on the popular mindfulness app, Calm.

-The Academy Award-winning actor has been teasing snippets of the book to his 3.9 million followers over on Instagram, which is available for purchase on 20 October 2020.
-Pre-order here.
+The Academy Award-winning actor has been teasing snippets of the book to his 3.9 million followers over on Instagram, which is available now.